erbridge/dotfiles/README.md

 ##### `user`

-All files belong in the following directories with the same paths.
+All files and directories belong in the following directories with the same paths.

 - macOS: `$HOME/Library/Application Support/Code/User`